mariadb-corporation/MaxScale/Routers/ReadWriteSplit.md

 ### `strict_multi_stmt`

-When a client executes a multistatement query, all queries after that will be routed to the master to guarantee a consistent session state.
+When a client executes a multi-statement query, all queries after that will be routed to the master to guarantee a consistent session state.
 This behavior can be controlled with the **`strict_multi_stmt`** router option.
 This option is enabled by default.

-If set to false, queries are routed normally after a multistatement query. **Warning**, this can cause false data to be read from the slaves if the multistatement query modifies the session state.
-Only disable the strict mode if you know that no changes to the session state will be made inside the multistatement queries.
+If set to false, queries are routed normally after a multi-statement query. **Warning**, this can cause false data to be read from the slaves if the multi-statement query modifies the session state.
+Only disable the strict mode if you know that no changes to the session state will be made inside the multi-statement queries.

 ```
-# Disable strict multistatement mode
+# Disable strict multi-statement mode
 strict_multi_stmt=false
 ```